 The legal and policy frameworks that govern innovation and commercialization can either constrain or facilitate the development and application of innovative technologies to tackle poverty, disease, hunger, and ignorance.
-Thus, Global Access in Action, a project of the Berkman Center for Internet & Society at Harvard University, conducts action-oriented research into access to lifesaving medicines, and alternative incentives for the development of medical treatments for underserved populations.
-Improving access and promoting socially beneficial innovation are key strategies for combatting the communicable disease burden that disproportionately harms the world’s most vulnerable populations.
+Thus, Global Access in Action, a project of the Berkman Klein Center for Internet & Society at Harvard University, conducts action-oriented research into access to lifesaving medicines, and alternative incentives for the development of medical treatments for underserved populations.
+Improving access and promoting socially beneficial innovation are key strategies for combating the communicable disease burden that disproportionately harms the world’s most vulnerable populations.

 We of course are not unique in this ambition; many organizations have similar goals.
 However, our approach is unusual in the following respects: